Dick Figures: The Movie: Soundtrack

 The film's soundtrack composed and created by Nick Keller using the software Apple Logic, including the complete score and the movie's closing credits theme, "Dick Figures: The Movie: The Song" performed by Ninja Sex Party, was released on September 16, 2013, one day before the film came out.
 Music from the original series can be heard in certain parts of the movie.
 The official "Dick Figures: The Movie: The Song" music video was uploaded on YouTube on April 3, 2014 by Mondo Media's YouTube channel.

 Reception

+Critical reception

 The film received positive reviews from critics.
 Critic Mark Bell of Film Threat stated, "It may appear to be as simple an animation as you can get, but it is perfectly executed and extremely entertaining."
 John Blabber at Bubbleblabber.com gave a positive review saying, "This first entry in the series is a strong and valiant effort by some of the most respected animators in the business.
-However, it’s just that…a movie WRITTEN by animators."
+However, it's just that…a movie WRITTEN by animators."